Friday, July 24, 2020

 the true power is to lead

-People she said, may tremble before a brute
+People tremble before a brute

 but they will follow an ideal